johannheyne/acf-tablefield-pro-docs/_topics/field_data.md

 }"
 %}

-The object `"p"` stands for parameters.
+The object `"p"` stands for parameters of this table.
 This parameter object has an object `"o"` which stands for options.

 ### Table Options